thiago-a-souza/MachineLearning/README.md

 ![](/img/step5.png)

 #### Identifying child node
-The process is similar to identify the root node, the difference is that is considers only a subset of the collection, restring the collection to the path taken.
+The process is similar to identify the root node, the difference is that it considers only a subset of the collection, restricting the collection to the path taken.

 ### Gain Ratio